schwalbe-sprach/schwalbe/README.md

 <!-- <img style="float: right; width: 25%; padding-bottom: 10pt;" src="https://cloud.githubusercontent.com/assets/2625584/24072691/175da33a-0beb-11e7-9134-7a7dd7d07400.png"> -->

 This is a transpiler from the Schwalbe programming language to Swift.
 Schwalbe carries _exactly_ the same syntax as Swift, only completely in German.
-So basically the tool found here is nothing more than a translator based on a serious discussion originating in the [SwiftDE Slack](http://slack.swiftde.net).
+So basically the tool found here is nothing more than a translator based on a very "serious" discussion originating in the [SwiftDE Slack](http://slack.swiftde.net).
 Please don't actually use it ☝️!
+See below for some syntax examples.

 Since Schwalbe and Swift are perfectly equivalent regarding their syntax the current implementation of this tool is not very clever.
 It's actually rather stupid, does no syntax checking whatsoever, will ignore misspelled keywords and replace any possible schwalbe keywords with their swift equivalent (even inside strings and comments 👷), so be sure not to use them, there will be no warning.
 But it's not like you're actually wanting to use this for something, right? 🤔